Overview

 Kayaking

-The river offers a continuous grade‑2/3 run for just over 3 km, punctuated by drops ranging from 1 m to 1.5 m.
-Paddlers launch at Cahersavane Bridge, where the surrounding land is soft and boggy, and follow a series of bends that demand careful line‑of‑sight management.
-After the rapid section, the river widens into a scenic 1.4 km flat‑water stretch on Lough Currane, ideal for a relaxed finish.
-The banks are steep and thorny, so paddlers should be prepared for limited egress points and wear a tethered life‑jacket.
-Water levels can vary; check recent flow data on the Irish Whitewater website before heading out.
+The river offers a continuous grade-2/3 run for just over 3 km, punctuated by drops ranging from 1 m to 1.5 m.
+Paddlers typically launch at Cahersavane Bridge, where the surrounding terrain is soft and boggy.
+The course follows a series of tight bends that require careful line-of-sight management and steady boat control.
+Once the rapid section ends, the water widens into a scenic 1.4 km flat-water stretch on Lough Currane, providing a calm finish.
+The banks are steep and lined with thorny vegetation, so egress points are limited.
+Wear a tethered life-jacket, carry a throw rope, and check recent flow data on the Irish Whitewater website before heading out, as water levels can shift quickly with seasonal rainfall.

 Fishing

-Cummeragh is renowned for its spring salmon runs and summer grilse, as well as sea trout that spawn in the adjoining rivers.
-The official fishing season runs from 17 January to 30 September for salmon, and 17 January to 12 October for sea trout (fly‑only from 1 October to 12 October).
-Angling is managed privately by the Waterville Development Group, which issues day permits and memberships through the Waterville Angling Centre.
-A valid Irish salmon licence is required (available online).
-Popular flies include Hairy Mary, Gary Dog and Shrimp for salmon, and Black Pennell, Mallard & Claret and Peter Ross for sea trout.
+Cummeragh is well-known for its spring salmon runs and summer grilse, alongside consistent sea trout numbers.
+The official fishing season runs from 17 January to 30 September for salmon, and 17 January to 12 October for sea trout (fly-only from 1 October to 12 October).
+Angling is privately managed by the Waterville Development Group, which issues day permits and annual memberships through the Waterville Angling Centre.
+A valid Irish salmon licence is required and can be obtained online.
+Popular flies include Hairy Mary, Gary Dog, and Shrimp for salmon, while Black Pennell, Mallard & Claret, and Peter Ross work well for sea trout.

 Wildlife and Birdwatching